 Although common rails are an improvement from prior types of fuel systems, they’re not without their issues.
 Many of these problems, however, stem from things unrelated to the design of a common rail system, which common rail owners should be aware if they want to minimize expensive repairs.
+Be it common rail Cummins problems, fuel control actuator issues, 6.7 low fuel rail pressure codes, or the like, the following should help you with common rail diesel troubleshooting.

 Before getting into those details, we should first clarify how a common rail differs from other types of fuel injection.
 Then we’ll focus on a few common concerns encountered on common rails.